BHUTAN TOUR PACKAGES

 My answer was always “NO”.
 My justification was Bhutan couldn’t be bought with the dollar.
 Bhutan is more than $250.

 After carefully explaining the daily tariff Inclusion and Exclusion many of our clients were ready to experience the tour of Bhutan.
 Hundreds of tourists book the tour with us every year from all around the world.
 Most of our clients were satisfied with our service.
 There are a few incidents where clients complained about a few shortfalls about spicy food, bumpy roads, and a Dog barking at night which is way beyond our reach.
-Some of the issues like foods we can always be flexible and take them to taste the local’s foods or in Burger points when in cities like Thimphu and Paro.
+We can always be flexible and take them to taste the local’s foods or in Burger points when in cities like Thimphu and Paro.

 Here is how Bhutan Travel Cost works.
 The Bhutan Travel Cost not only covers your meals, Accommodation, Transportation, Guide, and all entrance fees but a chunk of your money also goes to free education and healthcare system for Bhutanese people.
 In a way, if you book your Bhutan Travel you are also contributing to the nation for free education and a healthcare system.